VanHack/7snake-2/README.md

   - Arguments: "/my-workspace/7snake/src/grid.csv" or "/my-workspace/7snake/src/grid.csv 2"

 2) Or execute the class Main using command line.
+You can run it in the /bin directory.

   - java br.lucio.snake7.Main grid.csv (print the first 7-Snake found)